 Now, let me jump to why I said the church would become a mortuary and then summarize this one before we move to the next and last argument for today.

 The early church in Acts did what Jesus recommended.
 Acts 4:34-37 says:

 “Neither was there any among them that lacked: for as many as were possessors of lands or houses sold them, and brought the prices of the things that were sold, And laid them down at the apostles’ feet: and distribution was made unto every man according as he had need.
 And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, and of the country of Cyprus, Having land, sold it, and brought the money, and laid it at the apostles’ feet”

-Imagine that happening today and like I said earlier, in Nigeria where we are too smart for our own good?
+Imagine that happening today?
 Also, in that Acts 4 we see that the first person who sold his land was Joses surnamed by the apostles Barnabas and he was a Levite, of those that were to collect the tithes according to the law.
 He laid down all the money at the apostle’s feet.

 Now, the last argument for today which is usually around the administration of tithes.
 “How it is making certain pastors rich”.